“Operation Spring Awakening represented Nazi Germany’s last major attack in World War Two. Here are some of history’s

 Like some cornered wild animal, Joseph E. Johnston‘s 20,000-man Confederate army desperately lashed out at an advancing Union force more than triple its size in North Carolina during the final days of the Civil War.
 The ensuing three-day battle, which began on March 19, 1865 at Bentonville, was fought just three weeks before Lee’s final surrender at Appomattox.
 The action saw exhausted Rebel troops briefly throw William Tecumseh Sherman’s divisions off balance.
-But the Yankee commanders quickly regained the initiative and in turn mercilessly hammered Johnston’s withering army.
+But the Yankee commanders quickly regained the initiative and mercilessly hammered Johnston’s withering army.
 Nearly 3,000 Confederates were killed, wounded or captured in the slaughter.
 It was the last sizeable Southern offensive of the Civil War.

 Bonaparte’s Parting Shot

 Mere days before abdicating his throne, Napoleon was personally led a counter-attack against a combined Austro-Russian army just 150 km east of the gates of Paris.
-It was on March 20, 1814 that a rag-tag army of fewer than 30,000 French soldiers accompanied their emperor on the offensive against an enemy force of 43,000 at Arcis-sur-Aube.
+It was on March 20, 1814 that a rag-tag brigade of fewer than 30,000 French soldiers accompanied their emperor on the offensive against an enemy force of 43,000 at Arcis-sur-Aube.
 As the fighting intensified, nearly 40,000 additional Allied troops converged on the area to crush the remnants of the Grande Armée.
 Bonaparte, who only narrowly avoided being captured by enemy cavalry during the fighting, managed to disentangle his troops and pull back to the French capital.
 A smaller clash would take place three days later at Saint-Dizier.
 But on the last day of the month, all resistance was done as soldiers of the Sixth Coalition took possession of Paris.
 The Emperor soon surrendered and was sent off to exile on Elba.
 He’d be back within a year to launch perhaps the most famous “last battle” in history – Waterloo.